File 83(b) Election

 When should I file 83(b) Election?

-The standard practice is to file the 83(b) election when you receive restricted stock or stock options, not when you actually vest.
-Typically, the timeframe to file the 83(b) election is within 30 days of the grant date.
+To file the 83(b) election when you receive restricted stock or stock options, not when you actually vest.
+The timeframe to file the 83(b) election is within 30 days of the grant date.
 In the case of failing to file the 83(b) election, you will be required to pay taxes on the value of the stock at vesting.
-You must remember that the process is irreversible; once the 83(b) election is filed, no change can take place.
+You must remember that the process is irrevocable crucial to consult with a tax professional to ensure proper filing and understand your specific situation’s implications.

 Benefits of 83(b) Election